Redwass/GSSB/README.md

 ```

 ### Create database
-After the database is set up using the neo4j-admin command, it must be created manually on the command line/or on neo4j desktop on the <<+Create database>> tab with the name gssb.
+After the database is set up using the neo4j-admin command, it must be created manually on :

+#### Command line
+CREATE DATABASE gssb (on system database)

+#### Neo4j desktop
+on the <<+Create database>> tab with the name gssb.

 ## 4. Queries

-Here is a list of SSB queries using Cypher Language Request
+Here is a list of SSB queries using Cypher Language Request.
+They can be applied on Cypher-shell or in Neo4j Browser.

 ##### Q1.1